Yes, that’s a Marvin Gaye reference.

 Milky Oats for Deep Nourishment, Sowing Oats

 Milky Oats are a nervine trophorestorative, sexual trophorestorative, demulcent, and nutritive herb which boasts more vitamins and minerals than almost any food available in the marketplace.
 The milky latex emitted at peak ripeness is also considered to be a valuable love potion.
-Milky Oats supports sexual health by nourishing the endocrine system, regulating hormones, moistening mucosal glands, and restoring nerve health.
+Milky Oats supports sexual healing by nourishing the endocrine system, regulating hormones, moistening mucosal glands, and restoring nerve health.
 This in turn increases libido and physical, mental, and emotional fortitude and resilience.
 Milky Oats are an important remedy for sexual debility across the gender spectrum.
 In bodies assigned female at birth, Milky Oats can be helpful in cases of infertility due to poor nutrition and/or stress, as well as premenstrual syndrome and amenorrhea, or missing menses.
 Milky Oats is also an excellent post-partum restorative, and can help to increase breast milk production.
 In bodies assigned male at birth, the age old adage of “sowing your wild oats,” effectively illustrates the effect on reproductive function.
-No matter the body type, Milky Oats gives us all the deep, juicy nourishment we need as sexual, healing beings in the world!
+No matter the body type, Milky Oats gives us all the deep, juicy nourishment we need as sexual healing beings in the world!